dennisppaul/gewebe/README.md

 # gewebe

-a collection of tools and methods to work with meshes
+a collection of tools and methods to work with meshes.

-## know limitations

-- CGAL binding is broken ATM
-- Cycles renderer is only compiled for macOS ( 10.15 )
+see [issues](https://github.com/dennisppaul/gewebe/issues) for known limitations.

 ## dependencies